My favorite Photos and how they happened

 A RANDOM SHOT OF A LOVER

-Here is one of my favorite black and white photographs.
-May I introduce you to one of my best friends and ex-partners of mine.
-She is hard to come by when it comes to photography.
+Here is one of my favorite black-and-white photographs.
+May I introduce you to one of my best friends and ex-partners?
+Antje is hard to come by when it comes to photography.

 Panasonic GH2 | 25mm NOKTON Lense | F1.2 | 1/2000 | ISO 200